kiankyars/scaling-book/sharding.md

 The rest of this section will deal with how to multiply sharded matrices.
 To a first approximation, this involves moving chunks of a matrix around so you can fully multiply or sum each chunk. **Each sharding will involve different communication.** For example, $A[I_X, J] \cdot B[J, K_Y] \to C[I_X, K_Y]$ can be multiplied without any communication because the *contracting dimension* (J, the one we're actually summing over) is unsharded.
 However, if we wanted the output unsharded (i.e. $A[I_X, J] \cdot B[J, K_Y] \to C[I, K]$), we would need to copy $A$ or $C$ to every device.
 These two choices have different communication costs, so we need to calculate this cost and pick the lowest one.

-{% details You can think of this in terms of "block matrix multiplcation". %}
+{% details You can think of this in terms of "block matrix multiplication". %}

 First let's recall the concept of a "block matrix”, or a nested matrix of matrices: